ReSECLab/North_Slave_LST/README.md

 # North-Slave-LST
 The North Slave LST dataset is a lake surface temperature dataset for 535 lakes across the North Slave region of Canada

-The North_Slave_LST folder contains sample dataset of certain lake in the from of tar.gz files.
+The North_Slave_LST folder contains sample dataset of certain lake in the for of tar.gz files for each lake

 FILE NAMES AND MEANING